Malathigouda767/HR-Analytics/README.md

 HR-Analytics

-● Extracted 2000 employee’s data within an organization and providing insights with business KPI of Total Male & Female, Sunburst visual of region wise employees.
+● Extracted 2000 employee’s data within an organization and providing insights with business KPI of Total Male & Female.

 ● Top 10 Designation with turnover%, Monthly distribution of Joinee to Leavers count on Stacked Column chart and Total Staff trend and forecast on Line Visual.